Five New Visual Illusions

 Size Constancy Illusion

-However, I argue that size constancy does not affect perceived angular size:
+However, I argue size constancy does not affect our perception of the image.

 LINTON SIZE CONSTANCY ILLUSION